DilankaSandeep/online-Book-Store/README.md

     To place an order, make sure you're logged in.
     Go to the Cart page and adjust the quantity of books as needed.
-    Click the "Place Order" button to complete your purchase.
+    Click the "Checkout" button to complete your purchase.
+    Reivew and confirm the order or go back to cart to change the order.
+    After confirm the order fill form for shipping deatils and complete the order placement.

 ### Version
 0.1.0